 Other things to know before visiting Katra

-- Language is Dogri and Hindi, but with tourism, English has also become widely spoken.
+- Language is Dogri and Hindi, but English has also become widely spoken with tourism.

 - All visitors must register with the Shrine Authority in advance when they arrive in Katra, it is tightly controlled to keep good order.

 - As it is such a holy site, traditional Indian dress is worn.
 Woollen layers are needed in the winter and for overnight temperatures.